Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ## Build

-5. Build the project!
-At this point your repository has been created!
+7. Build the project!
+At this point your repository/ies has/have been created! <br><br>
+**Note: Some times Visual Studio can't resolve the newly created namespaces.
+It would be a good idea to restart Visual Studio.
+Later on when you will be consuming the UnitOfWorkGenerator, you will NOT have to restart Visual Studio all the time. <br><br>One more scenario that can occur is when you clean your solution and close the VS. So next time you will generate the repositories you will have to restart VS as well.**

 ## Dependency Injection
-6. As you would do normally, you need to use DI to register the interfaces.
+8. As you would do normally, you need to use Dependency Injection to register the interfaces.
 I would recommend to use [Scrutor](https://github.com/khellang/Scrutor).
 With Scrutor you can forget the service registration for your repositories.
 **See example:** <br>
 ```csharp
 	builder.Services.Scan(scan => scan